bakszero/Bash/README.md

 Overview:

 This is a standalone shell(equivalent to BASH) written purely in C.
-The commands are executed via system calls.
+The commands are executed via system calls (POSIX standard).

-**Will add more features soon.**

 Instructions: